NirmalNaveen20/homelab/README.md

 # 🏠 Homelab

-This repository is a personal lab for storing Kubernetes manifest files, automation scripts, and various DevOps-related resources.
+This repository is my personal lab for storing Kubernetes manifest files, automation scripts, and various DevOps-related resources.
 It contains day-to-day work files and tested configurations to help with cloud operations and DevOps tasks.

 ## Contents